Chemicals in pools

 Do not add chemicals to your pool, hot tub or spa for two weeks before emptying it.

 Both chlorine and salt water pools can be emptied onto your property, as long as the water absorbs into the ground.
 Consider the slope and surface of your property and the rate of which the water is discharged.
 This water should not be running towards your home or your neighbour’s property.

 Here are some tips for emptying water from chlorine and salt water pools:

 - Dechlorinate water before you discharge it into the storm sewer system

 - Do not empty the pool on a rainy day

 Salt water pools:

-- Due to the high levels of chlorine, carefully discharge water to the sanitary system located on your property or hire a Ministry of the Environment approved water hauler to remove it.
+- Carefully discharge salt water to the sanitary system located on your property (through a laundry tub, sink or bathtub) or hire a Ministry of the Environment approved water hauler to remove it.